Sultanito/CV/README.md

 - **Responsive Design**: The website is fully responsive, ensuring optimal viewing experience across various devices.
 - **Customizable Colors**: Easily modify the primary and secondary colors to suit your preferences.
+- **Customizable Colors**: Easily modify the primary and secondary colors to suit your preferences.